nazpins/naztech-automated-data-sorting-tools/naz-file-sorter-lite/README.md

 ## Author

-NAZTECH File Sorter Lite is developed by nazpins (https://github.com/nazpins).
+Naztech File Sorter Lite is developed by nazpins (https://github.com/nazpins).

 Feel free to contribute to the project by submitting pull requests or reporting issues on the [GitHub repository](https://github.com/nazpins/naz-file-sorter-lite).